RTÉ National Symphony Orchestra

 In addition, the Composers of Ireland series, funded by RTÉ and The Arts Council, features works by Seóirse Bodley, Deirdre Gribbin, Ian Wilson, John Kinsella, Stephen Gardner, Kevin O’Connell, Donnacha Dennehy and Kevin Volans.

 The orchestra recently announced Nathalie Stutzmann as Principal Guest Conductor Designate.
-Nathalie will hold this position from September 2017 to May 2019.
+Nathalie will hold this position for three seasons, commencing September 2017.

 A marvellous, wonderful orchestra - Maxim Vengerov, violinist